crdroidandroid/rules-and-guidelines/README.md

 Rules are established by crDroid core team to meet same standards on every device, keep users' data safe and enhance their experience.

-Following crDroid 8.0 release all rules are enforced.

 ### General rules
 * All maintainers must have knowledge about source control tools such as *git* and *repo*.
-* All maintainers must release device sources **publicly** at crDroid Android organization on Github, here includes common device tree (if present), device tree, vendor and kernel
+* All maintainers must release device sources **publicly** at crDroid Android organization on Github, here includes common device tree (if present), device tree and kernel
+* Vendor is not mandatory due to possible proprietary code that can result in DMCA, but highly recommended also
 * All sources must be fully synced (pushed to GitHub) **prior to** every official build release
 * Device trees can be co-maintained
 * All maintainers must test every build before release this including with testers if possible in order to avoid issues